couchbase/couchnode/README.md

 operation(s), we can call wait():

     Boolean wait();

+Alternatively you may pass a function to be called when the server is connected as the first parameter to connect().

 So how do we store stuff in the couchbase cluster?
 We do that by using one of the storage methods: add, set, replace, append, prepend.
 Even